-UPDATE: Inline with Government and Swim England guidance our swim sessions are currently suspended untill further notice.
+UPDATE: In line with Government and Swim England guidance our standard swim sessions are currently suspended until further notice.

 Scarborough Disabled Swimming Group is affiliated with Halliwick AST and supports the use of the Halliwick Concept (formally ‘Method’), as a means of teaching swimming to disabled people.

 The Halliwick Concept

 James McMillan (‘Mac’) devised the Halliwick Concept of teaching swimming in 1949, whilst working with 12 girls from the Halliwick School for Crippled Girls in Enfield, North London.
 It is from this school that the Concept takes its name.

 The Concept is based on known scientific principles of hydrostatics, hydrodynamics and body mechanics.
 It has proved to be safely applicable to people of all ages, both those with disabilities and those without.